 Voted scariest in Maine, Destination Haunt is a combined 4 haunt attraction in Lebanon near Kennebunk, Maine.
 Open weekends starting early October 2019 from 6:30 pm.
 Theme is based on the 1966 Black Wire military secret project that built a time portal to the underworld.
 Now the area is plagued with horrific beings and the supernatural.
 The 4 haunt places are Twilight Trail, Buried Alive Cemetery, Execution Center, and Lebanon Laboratory.
 Yes these are very scary.
 Newest attraction is The Outlaws.
 Open every Friday and Saturday in October plus most Sunday and Thursday.
 Check web page for details.
 Tickets are $20.

 Opens October 2019 this fall and runs Friday and Saturday nights.
 One of the best Halloween experiences in Maine, Fright at the Fort is open 5 nights in October.
 It is open from 5:30 pm to 9 pm.
 Expect zombies, blood, violence, strobe lights, darkness, and gunfire.
 Ticket are just $10 for adults and children are $5.

 Haunted Grandview Manor returns for the 2019 season.
 They have been operating since 2010.
 See their web page and Facebook pages for complete details.

 Haunting at Parsonsfield Seminary - North Parsonsfield, ME

 Parsonsfield established this educational facility in 1832.
 The Haunting seems to find all the corpses and freaks in the 42 room building.
-This is their 12th annual haunted event.
-Open for 2018 on October 19th, 20th, 26th, and 27th.
+This is their 13th annual haunted event.
+Open for 2019 on Friday and Saturday nights beginning the middle of October 2019.
 Ticket for adults range from $13-15.